pravega-web/pravega/README.md

 # Pravega

-Indian Institute of Science (IISC) presents to your our annual undergraduate fest.
+Indian Institute of Science (IISc) presents to your our annual undergraduate fest.
 It's the largest fest in India